-You will normally stay in the primary recovery area for 25-30 minutes after you have recovered consciousness.
-You will be asked to go to the second stage recovery for 20-30 minutes where you will be seated and have light refreshments prior to being discharged.
-You are required to remain in the Clinical area until you are discharged.
+You will normally stay in the primary recovery area for 30 minutes after you have recovered consciousness.
+You will be asked to go to the second stage recovery for a further 30 minutes where you will be seated and have light refreshments until you are discharged.
+You are required to remain in the Clinical area until you are ready for discharge.
 A normal diet may be resumed immediately upon returning home, unless instructed otherwise on your discharge instructions.

 The gastroenterologist will speak with you briefly regarding your procedure results before discharge.
 This is not a full consultation.
 Follow-up consultation will be with your referring doctor.
-If deemed necessary by the gastroenterologist, a future consultation will be arranged by the reception staff prior to your discharge.
+If deemed necessary by the gastroenterologist, a future consultation will be arranged.